iVis-at-Bilkent/chise.js/README.md

 `chise.elementUtilities`
 General and sbgn specific utilities for cytoscape elements.
 Extends `sbgnviz.elementUtilities`, you can find the ChiSE extensions for `sbgnviz.elementUtilities` below.

  * `defaultProperties` Access the default properties for elements by their classes using this map.
-These properties are considered in addNode() and addEdge().
+These properties are considered upon new element creation.
  * `addNode(x, y, sbgnclass, id, parent, visibility)` Similar to `chise.addNode()` but do not considers undoable option.
  * `addEdge(source, target, sbgnclass, id, visibility)` Similar to `chise.addEdge()` but do not considers undoable option.
  * `addProcessWithConvenientEdges(source, target, processType)` Similar to `chise.addProcessWithConvenientEdges()` but do not considers undoable option.